 3.2.4 Effect on HDL level

 The serum high-density lipoprotein (HDL) levels measured in mg/dl across the experimental groups are presented in Fig.5.
 The normal group exhibited a mean HDL level of 38.62 mg/dl.
 The STZIDRs group displayed a marked reduction in HDL levels, with a mean of 24.84 mg/dl.
-Treatment with Linagliptin resulted in a higher HDL level of 32.7 mg/dl, while administration of Tamarind indica led to a mean HDL level of 30.24 mg/dl.
+Treatment with Linagliptin resulted in a higher HDL level of 32.7 mg/dl, while administration of Tamarindus indica led to a mean HDL level of 30.24 mg/dl.
 These results indicate that both drug treatments improved HDL levels compared to the STZIDRs group, suggesting potential beneficial effects on lipid profile modulation in the context of STZ-induced conditions.

 Fig. 5.
 Effect of Tamarindus indica on serum HDL Cholesterol level in STZIDs.
 Data were represented as mean ± SEM and n=5 in each group. #p<0.05 when compared with normal group, *p˂0.05 when compared with diabetic control group.